Worldline's $8.7 billion Ingenico deal to create European payments leader

 “I don’t see there being any anti-trust issues in what should be quite a clean streamlined deal that will create added value for shareholders of the combined company,” he added.

-Morgan Stanley (MS.N) and Cardinal Partners were the financial advisers to Worldline, while Goldman Sachs Paris (GS.N) and Rothschild (ROTH.PA) advised Ingenico.
+Morgan Stanley and Cardinal Partners were the financial advisers to Worldline, while Goldman Sachs Paris and Rothschild advised Ingenico.

 Reporting by Sudip Kar-Gupta; Additional reporting by Gwenaelle Barzic; Editing by Edmund Blair and Mark Potter